OWASP/owasp-mastg/Document/0x04i-Testing-user-interaction.md

 - **The right to be forgotten**: Users need to be able to request the deletion of their data, and be explained how to do so.
 - **The right to correct data**: Users should be able to correct their personal information at any time, and be explained how to do so.
-- **The right to access user data**: Users should be able to request all information that the application has on them, and the user should be explained how to request this information.
+- **The right to access user data**: Users should be able to request all information that the application has on them, and be explained how to request this information.

 Most of this can be covered in a privacy policy, but make sure that it is understandable by the user.